react-dnd/react-dnd/docs/00 Quick Start/Testing.md

   // Find the drag source ID and use it to simulate the dragging operation var box = TestUtils.findRenderedComponentWithType(root, Box);
   backend.simulateBeginDrag([box.getHandlerId()]);

+  // Incase your component is acting both as a DragSource and DragTarget
+  // you'd need to go down one level deeper to get the correct Id
+  // backend.simulateBeginDrag([box.getDecoratedComponentInstance().getHandlerId()]);

   // Optionally you can pass in a clientOffset for testing operations that
   // depend on mouse movements.